stevenctl/blog/content/tech/triplanar/index.md

 mostly on my workflow, not on performance.
 I'm simply too lazy to model that into my modules in a tileable way.

-The effect is turned up a bit to make it extra apparent int he sample.
+The effect is turned up a bit to make it extra apparent int the images here.
 The floor shouldn't be offset so strongly if you want to have a character walk on it without them appearing to levitate.

 ## Heightmap with Deep Parallax